ZiyandaPetela/DATA-ANALYTICS/README.md

 *    Since the decision implications are broad, strategic reports take more time to create than tactical reports.
 *  Strategic reports often combine internal data about an organization's operational performance and risks with data about external forces.

-# CHAPTER 8 : Data Governance Concepts
+# Module 4: CHAPTER 8 -  Data Governance Concepts
 * Data governance is the set of policies, procedures, and controls that an organization develops to safeguard its information while making it useful for transactional and analytic purposes.
 * Governments have a method for creating, interpreting, and enforcing laws.
 * Part of this process ensures that these laws are known to the citizenry.